Humboldt-WI/blog/content/research/applied_predictive_modeling_19/blog_post_causal_KNN.md

 ### MSE

 To find the most promising individuals to target, the uplift data frame is sorted according to the individual CATE estimations.
 After specifying the percentage of individuals to receive a treatment, it is possible to select the first $x$% observations from the sorted data frame.
 For these individuals, a treatment is expected to have the highest impact on the outcome variable.
 To evaluate the model, Hitsch and Misra (2018) propose the mean squared error as an indicator of the model quality.
 This measure also allows to compare the model with the proposed treatment assignment of other uplift models.
-It is shown by Hitsch and Misra (2018) that, under unconfoundedness, the mean squared error based on the transformed outcome, is applicable for the comparison of different model fits on a particular data set.
-Therefore, the transformed outcome can be used for model evaluation as well (c.f.
+It is shown by Hitsch and Misra (2018) that, under unconfoundedness, the mean squared error based on the Transformed Outcome, is applicable for the comparison of different model fits on a particular data set.
+Therefore, the Transformed Outcome can be used for model evaluation as well (c.f.
 Hitsch & Misra, p.27, 2018).
-We can use the transformed outcome in the same manner as we used it when we tuned the parameter k.
+We can use the Transformed Outcome in the same manner as we used it when we tuned the parameter k.
 The criterion to minimize is therefore given by:

 <img src="http://chart.googleapis.com/chart?cht=tx&chl=$MSE_b=\frac{1}{|\tau_b|}\sum\limits_{i\in{\tau_b}}(Y_i^*-\widehat{\tau_b}(X_i))^2$" style="border:none;">